Jaffe-/NESizer2/README.md

 - Pin 30 (diagonistics pin?) is pulled low
 - **SND1** and **SND2** (APU outputs) are pulled low via 100 ohm resistors

+The 100 ohm pull-down resistors on **SND1** and **SND2** are required for the DACs in the APU to function properly.
+This also has the effect that the output signals are very weak.

 Apart from this and the usual power supply connections, there are no further connections made.
 The address bus and the gamepad inputs/outputs are simply left unconnected.

-The 100 ohm pull-down resistors on **SND1** and **SND2** are required for the DACs in the APU to function properly.
-This also has the effect that the output signals are very weak.

 #### Audio signal amplification

 #### Status LEDs

 The prototype board has 8 LEDs for debugging purposes.
-These are connected to a 74HC164 shift register, which is connected to the Atmega168 via SPI.
+These are connected to a 74HC164 shift register.

 ### Software